Splitting fields and general differential Galois theory: Galois correspondence for normal extensions

-Let us denote a subgroup $A^F_{\mathbb N}$ in $S_{\mathbb N}$ as follows.
-The permutation belongs to $A^F_{\mathbb N}$ iff $\sigma$ permute only finitely many elements by even permutation.
-It is easy to see that this group is the smallest normal subgroup in $S_{\mathbb N}$.
-But its field of invariant elements coincides with $K$.
-In other words, for any element $f\in L$ using addition, subtraction, multiplication, division, derivation we shall get arbitrary element of the field $L$. \end{example}
+We define a subgroup $A^F_{\mathbb N}$ of $S_{\mathbb N}$ as follows: a permutation $\sigma$ belongs to $A^F_{\mathbb N}$ if an only if it permutes only finitely many elements by an even permutation.
+This group is the smallest normal subgroup of $S_{\mathbb N}$.
+However its field of invariants is equal to $K$.
+Therefore, in $L$ there is not any proper splitting subfield.
+In other words, for any element $f\in L$, by using the operations of addition, subtraction, multiplication, division, derivations, and changing variables $x_i$l to $x_j$, one can obtain any other element of $L$. \end{example}